-Minor Aggressive Act Engaging in nonserious but inappropriate physical contact, i.e., hitting, poking, pulling or pushing.
+Minor Aggressive Act Minor Aggressive Act Engaging in nonserious but inappropriate physical contact, i.e., hitting, poking, pulling or pushing.
 Other behaviors that may be considered under this violation are running in the building, hallways, or corridors, pulling a chair out from underneath another person, or other behaviors that demonstrate low level hostile behaviors.
-A: Conference with School Official I: Out-of-school Suspension (6-10 Days) Negative Group Affiliation/Gang-Related Behaviors Specific attitudes and actions of a student affiliated with a negative group or gang including gang-related behavior, association, apparel, symbols, paraphernalia, and/or activities.
-Gang-type writing/graffiti will not be tolerated and will quickly be removed whether on clothing, skin, notebooks or anywhere else.
-Any written, verbal, or physical gestures (hand signs) that relate to a gangs, including harassment, threatening, or disruption of school activities, is prohibited.
-For more information please see the Gang Activity or Association section of the Appendix.
-A: Conference with School Official L: Expulsion Other Violation of School Policy An incident that cannot be coded in one of the other categories but did involve a school, school-sponsored event, or school-sponsored transportation.
-A: Conference with School Official L: Expulsion Plagiarism To use and/or pass off the published ideas or words of another as one's own.
-This includes copying text from the internet or other sources and representing it as their own.
-K: Long-term Suspension Pornography The use or possession of pictures, devices, or electronic images of an explicit nature that offends or disturbs the educational environment.
+I: Out-of-school Suspension (6-10 Days) Negative Group Affiliation/Gang-Related Behaviors g-Related and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing, skin, and will quickly be removed whether on clothing skin, and will quickly be removed whether on clothing skin, and will quickly be removed whether on clothing skin, and will quickly be removed whether on clothing skin, and will prove the skin and will be a ski L: Expulsion Other Violation of School Policy An incident that cannot be coded in one of the other categories but did involve a school, school-sponsored event, or school-sponsored transportation.
+A: Conference with School Official L: Expulsion K: Long-term Suspension Pornography The use or possession of pictures, devices, or electronic images of an explicit nature that offends or disturbs the educational environment.
 H: Out-of-school Suspension (1-5 Days) L: Expulsion Public Display of Affection Holding hands, kissing, sexual touching, or other displays of affection in violation of school policy C: Parental Involvement H: Out-of-school Suspension (1-5 Days) Recklessness Unintentional, careless behavior that may pose a safety or health risk for others.
-A: Conference with School Official I: Out-of-school Suspension (6-10 Days) Robbery Taking any property of another from his or her person or immediate presence and against his or her will, such person threatens or uses force against any person with intent either to coerce surrender of property or to prevent resistance to such person taking or retaining property.
-ARS §13-1902.
-G: In-school Suspension (1-5 Days) L: Expulsion School Threat Any threat (verbal, written, or electronic) by a person to bomb or use other substances or devices for the purpose of exploding, burning, causing damage to a school building or school property, or to harm students or staff A.R.S. §13-2911.
+A: Conference with School Official I: Out-of-school Suspension (6-10 Days) Robbery person threatens or uses force against any person with intent either to coerce surrender of property or to prevent Susper G: In-school Suspension (1-5 Days) L: Expulsion School Threat Any threat (verbal, written, or electronic) by a person to bomb or use other substances or devices for the purpose of exploding, burning, causing damage to a school building or school property, or to harm students or staff A.R.S. §13-2911.
 H: Out-of-school Suspension (1-5 Days) L: Expulsion School Threat, Other The incident cannot be coded in one of the above categories but did involve a school threat.
 C: Parental Involvement L: Expulsion Sexual Abuse or Sexual Conduct with a Minor or Child Molestation For definition of Sexual Abuse refer to A.R.S. §13-1404.
 For definition of Sexual Conduct with a Minor refer to A.R.S. §13-1405.
 For definition of Child Molestation refer to A.R.S. §13-1410.
 Requires immediate intervention by the local law enforcement agency.
 A.R.S.
 15-341, A.R.S.
-13-604.01 (M) L: Exp Requires immediate enforceme intervention of law Sexual Assault (Rape) For definition refer to A.R.S. §13-1406.
+13-604.01 (M) L: Expulsion Requires immediate intervention of law enforcement agency Sexual Assault (Rape) For definition refer to A.R.S. §13-1406.
 Requires immediate intervention by the local law enforcement agency.
 A.R.S.
 15-341, A.R.S.
-13-604.01 (M) L: Exp Requires immediate enforceme intervention of law
+13-604.01 (M) L: Expulsion Requires immediate intervention of law enforcement agency